PaulBouchier/OrchidSniffer/README.md

 # Orchid Sniffer

-This sketch sniffs data from the AIS server aboard the sailboat "Wild Orchid" and displays it on an M5StickC Plus.
+This sketch sniffs data from the AIS server aboard a sailboat and displays it on an M5StickC Plus.

 The file secrets.template.h must be copied to secrets.h and your Wifi